-The impact on plant species, including potential SCC and protected tree species, is also expected to be of little significance or concern.
+The impact on plant species, including potential SCC, is also expected to be of little significance or concern.
 All the recorded species are common and widespread in the region.
-Two SCC were recorded on the site, namely Hermannia lavandulifolia (VU) and Carpobrotus muirii (NT).
-Both are still very common in the Mossel Bay area.
-A single milkwood, a protected tree species, was also recorded in one of the thicket patches on the southern side of the site.
-With a slight amendment to the layout, all these species can still be accommodated on site.
-The probability of SCC listed in the Screening Report to occur in the vicinity of the site is indicated in Table 6-1.
-Those with a low-medium probability to occur here have been recorded in similar habitats elsewhere in the Mossel Bay area.
+Only one SCC was recorded in the north-eastern corner of the site, namely Hermannia lavandulifolia (VU).
+It is fortunately still very common in the Mossel Bay area.
+The probability of other SCC to occur on the site also seems low.
+No protected tree species were recorded.